cameronr/home-assistant.io/source/_integrations/lutron.markdown

 If you are using RadioRA2 software version 12 or later, the default `lutron` user with password `integration` is not configured by default.
 To configure a new telnet user, go to **Settings** > **Integration** in your project and add a new telnet login.
 Once configured, use the transfer tab to push your changes to the RadioRA2 main repeater(s).
 {% endimportant %}

+## Options

+When a light is turned on through Home Assistant for the first time, the `lutron` integration has to pick a dimming setting.
+By default, it's set at 50% light output but it's configurable under the integration **Options** in Home Assistant.
+This setting only applies the first time a light is turned on through Home Assistant.

 ## Keypad buttons

 Keypad buttons actions are provided in event entities.